Univalent Enriched Categories and the Enriched Rezk Completion: Examples of Enriched Categories

 where $\varphi$ is the exponential transpose of

 We define $g$ analogously.
 The fact that $\EFunctor{\Ec_1}{\Ec_2}$ is univalent, follows from the fact that $\EnrichCat{\V}$ is univalent (\cref{thm:univalence-principle-enriched-cats}). \end{exa}

 Inspired by \cref{exa:enriched-functor-cat}, we can refine \cref{exa:self-enrichment}.
-More specifically, given a small category $\C$, we define a $\V$-enrichment for the functor category from $\C$ to $\V$.
+More specifically, given a small category $\C$ and suppose that $\V$ is complete, we can define an enrichment over the functor category from $\C$ to $\V$.
 The construction is analogous to \cref{exa:enriched-functor-cat}, and details can be found in the formalization.

 Finally, we look at the change of base operation for enriched categories, and for this operation, a subtlety arises.
 Given a lax monoidal functor $\F : \V_1 \onecell \V_2$, our goal is to define a pseudofunctor $\EnrichCat{\V_1} \onecell \EnrichCat{\V_2}$.
 On objects, this operation acts as follows: given a univalent category $\C$ together with an enrichment $\Ec$, then we get an enriched category $\Change{\F}{\Ec}$ whose objects are objects in $\C$ and such that $\Ehom{\Change{\F}{\Ec}}{\x}{\y} = \app{\F}{(\Ehom{\Ec}{\x}{\y})}$.
 However, the underlying category of this enriched category is \textbf{not} necessarily univalent.
 For instance, if we take $\F$ to be the unique monoidal functor from $\Set$ to the terminal category, then the underlying category of $\Change{\F}{\Ec}$ would have sets as objects, and inhabitants of the unit type as the morphisms.
 For this reason, we add a restriction to $\F$ in order to define the change of base of enriched categories.